Follow Us on Tumblr

 Films — Live-Action

 • Sauron, but he is only described in armor in the movies; in the book, he's simply described as "A Terrible Dark Lord", "an image of malice and hatred made visible".
-Morgoth is described as wearing black armor in combat (though outside of it, at least his hands and face are left uncovered).
+His master Morgoth is described as wearing black armor in combat (though outside of it, at least his hands and face are left uncovered).

 Literature

-• In the original Dragon Lance trilogy, all of the Dragon Highlords had ceremonial plate armor with elaborate helmets.
+• In the original Dragonlance trilogy, all of the Dragon Highlords had ceremonial plate armor with elaborate helmets.
 Verminaard actually fought in his.
 It backfired, as he had no peripheral vision in the armor, and when he suddenly lost his cleric powers, he was killed shortly afterwards.

 • In The Silmarillion, Morgoth takes to dressing like this after fleeing Valinor with the Silmarils.
+As described when he prepares to duel King Fingolfin:

 • Obould Many-Arrows from the Forgotten Realms books wears a spiked suit of black plate armor that's nearly impenetrable.
 They even used a spell to give him a transparent visor on his helmet so he wouldn't have vulnerable eye holes.
 Though, when he took the armor off, he got really dangerous.

 • The "evil" emperor in Journey of the Catechist wears full plate armor.
-Ironically, not only is he a powerful sorcerer who doesn't need it for protection, its used entirely to hide his appearance, which he considers ugly.
+Ironically, not only is he a powerful sorcerer who doesn't need it for protection, it's used entirely to hide his appearance, which he considers ugly.

 Live-Action TV